Bridgta/patatap-clone/README.md

 # The Project

-Coding with Colt Steele, this project is based off the awesome [Patatap](https://patatap.com/)website and was used to align keypress events with animations and sounds.
+Coding with Colt Steele, this project is based off the awesome [Patatap](https://patatap.com/) website and was used to align keypress events with animations and sounds.